py-why/EconML/README.md

   treatment_effect_interval = boot_est.const_marginal_effect_interval(X_test, lower=1, upper=99)
   ```

 To see more complex examples, go to the [notebooks](https://github.com/Microsoft/EconML/tree/master/notebooks) section of the repository.
+For a more detailed description of the treatment effect estimation algorithms, see the EconML [documentation](https://econml.azurewebsites.net/).

 # For Developers